AndersSchmidtHansen/TheStartupJigsaw/README.md

 - [x] accept that growth hacking is bullshit
 - [x] focus on one channel alone for a week before moving to another
 - [x] focus on making a small amount of people love the product
+- [x] always keep momentum
+- [x] not lose focus because of PR
+- [x] be based on knowledge and not gut feeling
+- [x] do things that don't scale